 The short side trips to the summits of Mt.
 Pinos and Sawmill require almost no extra effort, and the view from Sawmill — if it’s not too smoky or hazy — is wide-ranging.
 Getting to the twin summits of Grouse takes a bit more work, but it’s fun to follow the short use trail up the south summit and then to wander through the pines to the slightly taller north summit.

 The descent that follows — down the use trail from Grouse and then down the Vincent Tumamait Trail to Puerto del Suelo, drops about 1000′ in elevation over 1.6 miles.
 This, of course, must be repaid on the way back!

 When you reach the road at the end of the Vincent Tumamait Trail, you might remark, “But there’s no trail to Abel!”
 And you would be correct.
 It’s fairly straightforward to trek up through the forest from the road, though care is required due to the debris from forestry work in the area.

 Here’s an interactive, 3D terrain view of the run/hike from Mt.
 Pinos to Mt.
 Abel, with side trips to Sawmill Mountain, Grouse Mountain and Sheep Camp.
 The map can be zoomed, tilted, rotated, and panned.
-For help controlling the view, click/tap the “?” icon in the upper right corner of the screen.
+To change the view, use the control on the upper right side of the screen.
 Track and placename locations are approximate and subject to errors.
 Poor weather, snow, ice, and other conditions may make this route unsuitable for this activity.

 More photos and info can be found in the related posts and in this post from a 2019 run/hike of this route.